bradleeharr/Hamming/README.md

 Hamming codes are error-correcting codes used to detect and correct single-bit errors in a sequence of bits.
 Hamming codes are often used in error-correcting RAM, and Hamming codes demonstrate the capabilities of simple error correction algorithms.

-**VLSI Implementation of Hamming Encoder and Decoder Circuit using LEDIT**

 # Project Description

 This project details the VLSI implementation of a Hamming (7,4), error-correcting code encoder and decoder.
 Within digital systems, error-correcting codes are used to reduce the probability of errors in data to create reliable transmission within noisy mediums.